Vervious/gpt/README.md

 Note that the subsequent logit it generates is indeed such an assessment.
 Let us reward high confidence / penalize low confidence.
 (Is it an assessment?
 An embedding is a high-dimensional representation of a concept, or multiple concepts summed together, i.e. a thought; some may not be directly associated with single words, they may map to multiple words, and so forth...
 Confidence is just a measure of how they align with a specific english word.)

+The problem is that...

+A stream of   text that is

+  of     text that is   next

+  of     text that is   next

+strangely, the third layer is guessing not the third layer, but continuing to guess the second layer...